iamdhruvtripathi/Python-playground/README.md

 Random scripts and experiments covering whatever I feel like building

-Some projects may be useful, some may be completely unnecessary and all of them are here for the learning experience
+Some projects may be useful, some may be completely unnecessary but all of them are here for the learning experience

 ## Running a Script